 Samantha’s clinical speciality centres on those with mental health concerns, while her wider role with The OT Service involves supervision and mentoring as well as consultancy to businesses focusing on training and Occupational Therapy expertise.

 Samantha has held a number of high-profile positions within the World Federation of Occupational Therapists (WFOT).
-She is the current WFOT Vice President Finance and her past roles have included Vice-Chair of the Royal College of Occupational Therapists and WFOT Programme Co-ordinator for International Cooperation.
+She is the current WFOT President and her past roles have included Vice-Chair of the Royal College of Occupational Therapists, WFOT Programme Co-ordinator for International Cooperation and Vice Chair of the WFOT.
 Samantha is committed to the development of Occupational Therapy in countries where the profession does not yet exist or is in its infancy by supporting the development of professional standards and new educational programmes.

 Until 2016 Samantha held the position of Senior Lecturer at Northumbria University overseeing aspects of the BSc (Hons) and MSc (pre-registration) Occupational Therapy programmes, with a particular interest in supporting student and educators in practice, facilitating students and graduates in role-emerging areas, and supervising graduate research projects.
 Samantha is a regular guest lecturer at various national and international universities including Creteil University in Paris, France and external examiner for the BSc (Hons) Occupational Therapy programme at the University of Ghana in Accra, Ghana.